Policy advice and systemic reforms

-Title: Reforming technical and vocational education and training in Viet Nam – activity area: ‘Policy advice and systemic reforms’
+Title: Reforming technical and vocational education and training in Viet Nam – field of activity 1: Policy advice and systemic reforms

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Labour, Invalids and Social Affairs (MoLISA)